-Performance rights issued as part of KMP remuneration during the period
+Performance rights issued as part of KMP remuneration during the year ended 30 June 2023

-The following tables summarises information relevant to the current financial period in relation to the grant of performance rights to KMP as part of their remuneration.
+The following tables summarises information relevant to the current financial year in relation to the grant of performance rights to KMP as part of their remuneration.
 Performance rights are issued by Widgie Nickel Limited.